Mysthaps/MyseIfRDPatches/README.md

 ## Notes
 - All configurations are disabled by default.
 Enable them via BepInEx Configuration Manager.
-- For **CustomChiliSpeed**: Normal oneshot animations will be broken for higher speeds.
-Bars shorter than 200ms will not work properly.
+- For **CustomChiliSpeed**: Bars shorter than 200ms will not work properly.
 - For **ShowAccuracy**: Accuracy chart is as below:

 | Margins | Accuracy |